Citrinate/dboTranslationTool/README.md

 # Dragon Ball Online Translation Tool

-This tool is meant to organize the collaborative efforts of the localization of Dragon Ball Online.
+This tool is meant to organize the collaborative efforts of those wishing to localize Dragon Ball Online.

 ## Install Guide